spy4x/antonshubin.com/src/views/blog/posts/from-office-job-to-freelance-to-my-startups.md

 ![Rollercoaster of emotions](/img/blog/maximize-time-for-your-projects/rollercoaster.webp)
 <p class="img-title">Something that you might feel a lot when you start something new.</p>

 Once I got my first money - I paid back my parents, who had supported me over the last months.
 Without their support, I wouldn't do it.
-Hey mom!
+Hey mom and dad!
 Thank you!

-**Lesson learned**: Sometimes, it's only luck that decides if you succeed or not.
-That doesn't mean you don't have to work hard.
-Try to explore opportunities and experiment even if it looks scary.
-You never know where it might lead you.
+**Lesson learned**: Sometimes, you need both - work smart and luck, to succeed.
+I don't know a way to increase luck yet.
+But exploring opportunities and experimenting definitely leads to big changes.

 Over the next 4 months, I worked with that client, and we were on a Skype call for 9 hours every day except Sunday.
 Listening to the way my interlocutor speaks - I learned.
 Slowly I talked more and more.
 I realized that my fear of talking was leaving me.
 I'm still grateful to that client for the opportunity.
 It was a turning point in my life.
 I was even able to pay out my car debt.